 - Sudden weight loss

 - Rapid heartbeat (tachycardia), irregular heartbeat (arrhythmia), or heartbeat (palpitations).

 - A tremor in my hands and fingers.

 Older adults are more likely to have signs or symptoms, such as increased heart rate, heat intolerance, and fatigue during ordinary activities.

 Medications called beta-blockers are used to treat high blood pressure and other conditions, and these can conceal several of the symptoms of hyperthyroidism.

-The thyroid gland, which has a butterfly shape and is located at the base of the neck, just below the “Adam’s apple”, despite being very small and weighing less than an ounce, the thyroid gland has a huge impact In the health.
+The thyroid gland, which has a butterfly shape and is located at the base of the neck, just below the “Adam’s apple,” despite being very small and weighing less than an ounce, has a significant impact On health.

-As for example: they maintain the speed in which the body handles fats and carbohydrates, they help to control the heart rate, the temperature of the body and to regulate the production of proteins.
+For example, they maintain the speed at which the body handles fats and carbohydrates; they help control the heart rate and temperature and regulate the production of proteins.

 Similarly, the thyroid also produces calcitonin, a hormone that regulates the amount of calcium in the blood.

 Tests and diagnosis